TariqAHassan/BioVida/README.md

 ip.save("/save/directory")
 ```

-Alternatively, they can be directly divided into
-training and test sets.
+It is also easy to divided these images into training and test sets.

 ```python
 from biovida.images import image_divvy